jfo/weblog/content/post/monads.md

 ```

 So!
 This and the javascript examples so far are in fact _identity monads_.
 They
-fulfill all the criteria that a monad needs to fulfill, but don't do much!
+fulfill all the criteria that a monad needs to fulfill, but don't do anything _else_.

-Monads are like functions
+A digression Monads are _"like"_ functions
 -------------------------

-Monads, like functions, are an abstraction.
+Monads, like functions, are an _abstraction_.
 Functions can be thought of in
 metaphorical terms... a black box, a machine with inputs and outputs, these are
-intuitive by insufficient descriptions of what a function _is_ and does.
-Monads
+intuitive but insufficient descriptions of what a function _is_ and does.
-can also be thought of in metaphorical terms.
+Monads can also be thought of in metaphorical terms.
 A monad is a container, a
-monad is a burrito, a bucket, or a package... more abstractly as a sort of
+monad is a burrito, a bucket, or a package... more abstractly (and accurately,
-composition of functions on types... likewise, these are intuitively correct but
+but not completely) as a sort of composition of functions on types... likewise,
+these metaphors can _be_ intuitively correct but insufficient.

-insufficient.
-Monads are not the structure of type `Thing`, for example, and
+Monads are not the structure of type `Thing`, for example, and `Thing` alone,
-`Thing` alone, though acting as a container, is _not_ a monad.  `Thing` _plus_
+though acting as a container, is _not_ a monad.  `Thing` _plus_ the `unit` and
-the `unit` and `bind` procedures made available to work with and around it
+`bind` procedures made available to work with and around it _together_ make up
+the monad.

-_together_ make up the monad.
-What does this make _possible_?
-What does a
+But, what does this make _possible_?
+Well, what do _functions_ make possible,
-function make possible, exactly?
+exactly?
 Does that question even really make _sense_?
-Is
+Is it specific enough to
-it specific enough to have any answer besides "a lot of things"?
+have any answer besides "a lot of things"?

 It doesn't really matter how you architect these procedures and types, what
 matters is the availability of these rudimentary operations and their ability to
 pass those three tests: left identity, right identity, and associativity.
 That is _all_
 that matters in terms of defining a monad.

-To prove this, here's another Identity monad implemented in an object oriented
+To prove this, here's another
-way, This time using PHP.
+Identity monad implemented in a more object oriented way, This time using PHP.

 First, I'll define an interface that any monadic class will need to implement.